 The source population will be health plan enrollees from data RPs that contribute data from claims and EHRs to the FDA Sentinel System (Section 9.4).
 Potential additional data sources outside of the FDA Sentinel system may include Medicaid and regional health plan data sources; these data sources are expected to include similar electronic healthcare data.
-The participation of these data sources will be confirmed before the SAP is finalized.
+The data sources are described in the SAP.
 Compared to the RCA, the cohort study is expected to be conducted using a wider range of RPs, including data sources with longer lags in data availability (eg, Medicaid).

-RCA: The study period for identification of exposed pregnancies and contemporary comparator groups (based upon pregnancy end dates) for the RCA study will from 22 September 2023^c until last available date at each RP at the time of data extraction.
+RCA: The study period for identification of exposed pregnancies and contemporary comparator groups (based upon pregnancy end dates) for the RCA study will be from 22 September 2023c until last available date at each RP at the time of data extraction.
 For some smaller RPs with shorter data refreshes, this will include data from both the 2023-2024 and 2024-2025 seasons.
 However, for other larger RPs with longer data lags, the study period may only capture the 2023-2024 season (ie, potentially up to July 2024).
 Historical vaccine-exposed comparator groups will be created using data from the years 2018-2022.